6 Common Air Conditioner Smells Decoded and How to Solve the Issue

-When your air conditioner is spotless and running right, you shouldn’t be smelling anything strange.
-Out of the ordinary air conditioner noises and weird smells are a sign that something is off.
-If your air conditioner is past its prime or you haven’t had maintenance scheduled lately, they can be a clear sign you need pro air conditioning repair in Crystal and Twin Cities.
+When your air conditioner is spotless and operating right, it’s not normal to be smelling anything weird.
+Abnormal air conditioner noises and weird smells are a hint that something is out of whack.
+If your air conditioner is past its prime or you haven’t had a tune-up scheduled lately, they can be a sure sign you need pro air conditioning repair in Crystal and Twin Cities.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical odor, isn’t a positive sign.
-You might also observe your:
+If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a great sign.
+You may also observe your:

 • Air conditioner smells like paint thinner